Things to do in Barbados

 Forget all you thought you knew about fishing.
 Step aboard a fishing boat and prepare for the Barbados fishing experience of a lifetime.
 Whether you are a seasoned fisherman, a complete novice, or a family with kids out for a fun trip, Barbados has a fishing experience to suit you.

-The streets of Oistins come alive at the weekly Friday night Fish Fry, where tourists and locals flock to enjoy the very best of local Bajan cuisine prepared right in front of your eyes.
-Here, you’ll find shacks lined up next to the fish market selling freshly cooked fish, salad, and macaroni pie.
+The streets of Oistins come alive at the weekly Friday night Fish Fry, where tourists and locals flock to enjoy the best of local Bajan cuisine prepared right before you.
+You’ll find shacks lined up next to the fish market selling freshly cooked fish, salad, and macaroni pie.
 During the Easter weekend, the annual.

-Oistins Fish Festival and street fair are a highlight in any social calendar.
+Oistins Fish Festival and street fair are highlighted on any social calendar.
 It celebrates the local fishing community and showcases the industry at its finest.

 — Holetown

-Formerly known as St. James Town, Holetown is located on the west coast of the island.
+Formerly known as St. James Town, Holetown is located on the island’s west coast.
 Holetown is named after King James I of England, as it was the site of the first settlement in Barbados in 1627.
-It’s a historical town and home to the early Anglican Church, St. James Parish Church, built-in 1628.
+It’s a historical town and home to the early Anglican Church, St. James Parish Church, built in 1628.

 — Barbados Wildlife Reserve

 Barbados may not have a zoo, but it does have the Barbados Wildlife Reserve.
-Located in natural mahogany woods in the northern rural parish of St. Peter, here you can see animals at close range in their natural habitats.
-You’ll see a variety of birds such as flamingos, parrots, pelicans, and peacocks.
+Located in natural mahogany woods in the northern rural parish of St. Peter, you can see animals at close range in their natural habitats here.
+You’ll see various birds, such as flamingos, parrots, pelicans, and peacocks.
 The Barbadian Green Monkey is also a common sighting, and the reptile lover will surely enjoy the collection of caged snakes, An excellent attraction for the entire family.

 — Visit the Barbados Museum